reza-mirjahanian/learning-AWS-Serverless/README.md

 ### AWS CodeDeploy
 AWS CodeDeploy is a fully managed deployment service that automates software deployments to a variety of compute services such as Amazon EC2, AWS Fargate, AWS Lambda, and your on-premises serve
 An application specification file (AppSpec file), which is unique to CodeDeploy, is a YAML-formatted or JSON-formatted file.
 The AppSpec file is used to manage each deployment as a series of lifecycle event hooks, which are defined in the file.

+### Blue/Green Strategy
+The blue/green deployment strategy creates two independent infrastructure environments.
+The blue environment contains the previous code or configuration, while the green environment contains the newest code or configurations.
+Traffic is then shifted to the newest environment (green) and diverted away from the previous environment (blue) by redirecting the DNS record to green's load balancer using Route 53.

+### Amazon ECR
+Amazon Elastic Container Registry (ECR) is a fully managed container registry that makes it easy to store, manage, share, and deploy your container images and artifacts anywhere.
+Amazon ECR eliminates the need to operate your own container repositories or worry about scaling the underlying infrastructure.
+Amazon ECR hosts your images in a highly available and high-performance architecture, allowing you to reliably deploy images for your container applications.

+### AWS CloudFormation
+AWS CloudFormation gives you an easy way to model a collection of related AWS and third-party resources, provision them quickly and consistently, and manage them throughout their lifecycles, by treating infrastructure as code.
+A CloudFormation template describes your desired resources and their dependencies